TypeScriptToLua/TypeScriptToLua.github.io/docs/advanced/language-extensions.md

 ## $vararg Constant

 Lua allows use of the ellipsis operator (`...`) to access command line arguments passed when executing a script file.
-To access this from Typescript, you can use the `$vararg` constant in a spread expression.
+To access this from TypeScript, you can use the `$vararg` constant in a spread expression.

 Example: